ChrisWhealy/Cordova-Create/README.md

 Within the `config.xml` file, the root element is always called `<widget>` and contains all the OS independent properties for this project.
 If you want to add or update the XML elements within the `<widget>` element, then these values must be defined in either the global or local configuration files.

-As with the list of plugins, any values found in your local configuration file will be **added** to the zero or more values found in the global configuration file.
+As with the list of plug-ins, any values found in your local configuration file will be **added** to the zero or more values found in the global configuration file.

 In order to adjust the `config.xml` file, the following configuration properties must be defined: